renpy/renpy/sphinx/source/textshaders.rst

 * Between 1 and 4 numbers, separated by commas.
 These can be used with the the float, vec2, vec3, or vec4 types.
 * A color, beginning with #.
 (For example, #f00 or #ff0000 for red.)
-This creates a a vec4 corresponding to that color.
+This creates a vec4 corresponding to that color.
 This color will be premultiplied by its alpha channel.
 * A :doc:`displayable <displayables>` that will be used as a texture.
 This creates a sampler2D that can be used to sample